 Because of the design of a motorcycle and the way riders are exposed to elements and dangers, riding a motorcycle is a unique experience – more so than being enclosed in a car, truck, or SUV.
 There is a high level of freedom that comes with motorcycle riding, but it is important to balance that freedom with an understanding of the level of risk that is also involved.

 Being aware of legal rights matters, as two-thirds of motorcycle accidents are caused by other drivers who fail to see the motorcycle or violate the right-of-way of the rider.
 Motorcycle fatalities continue rising, even though other fatality numbers are dropping.

 When Another Driver and the Motorcyclist Are At Fault

-If the driver of another vehicle strikes a motorcyclist, that driver is said to be at-fault.
+If the driver of another vehicle strikes a motorcyclist, that driver is said to be at fault.
 However, there are also accidents where both the other driver and the motorcyclist may be considered in the wrong, depending on the exact circumstances.

-In these kinds of cases, a motorcyclist may not be able to recover all types of damages or may be limited on the type or amount of damages that can be sought under the law.
+In these kinds of cases, a motorcyclist may not be able to recover all types of damages or may be limited to the type or amount of damages that can be sought under the law.
 That does not mean that no compensation will be available, but being partially in the wrong in an accident can change the scope of the recovery options.